-The Group manages its capital on a 'shareholder view'.
-The Solvency II shareholder cover ratio is 204% at 31 December 2018.
-The shareholder view is considered by management to be more representative of the shareholders' risk exposure and the Group's ability to cover the Solvency Capital Requirement (SCR) with eligible own funds and aligns with management's approach to dynamically manage its capital position.
+The Solvency II shareholder cover ratio is 203% at 31 December 2019.
+The Solvency II position disclosed is based on a 'shareholder view'.
+The shareholder view is considered by management to be more representative of the shareholders' risk exposure and the Group's ability to cover the solvency capital requirement (SCR) with eligible own funds and aligns with management's approach to dynamically manage its capital position.
 In arriving at the shareholder position, the following adjustments are typically made to the regulatory Solvency II position:

-- The contribution to the Group's SCR and own funds of the most material fully ring fenced with-profits funds of £2.6 billion at 31 December 2018 (2017: £3.3 billion) and staff pension schemes in surplus of £1.1 billion at 31 December 2018 (2017: £1.5 billion) are excluded.
-These exclusions have no impact on Solvency II surplus as these funds are self-supporting on a Solvency II capital basis with any surplus capital above SCR not recognised. - A notional reset of the transitional measure on technical provisions (TMTP), calculated using the same method as used for formal TMTP resets.
+- The contribution to the Group's SCR and own funds of the most material fully ring fenced with-profits funds of £2.5 billion at 31 December 2019 (2018: £2.6 billion) and staff pension schemes in surplus of £1.2 billion at 31 December 2019 (2018: £1.1 billion) are excluded.
+These exclusions have no impact on Solvency II surplus as these funds are self-supporting on a Solvency II capital basis with any surplus capital above SCR not recognised. - A change in regulations announced in December 2019 allows French insurers to place a part of the Provision pour Participation aux Excédents ("PPE") into Solvency II own funds.
+As a result £0.4 billion is included within Group regulatory own funds but is excluded from the shareholder position. - A notional reset of the transitional measure on technical provisions (TMTP), calculated using the same method as used for formal TMTP resets.
 This presentation avoids step changes to the Solvency II position that arise only when the formal TMTP reset points are triggered.
-The 31 December 2018 Solvency II position includes a notional reset (£0.1 billion decrease in surplus) while the 31 December 2017 Solvency II position included a formal, rather than notional, reset of the TMTP in line with the regulatory requirement to reset the TMTP at least every two years or in the event of a material change in the risk profile.
-The TMTP is amortised on a straight-line basis over 16 years from 1 January 2016 in line with the Solvency II rules. - The 31 December 2018 Solvency II position includes two pro forma adjustments to reflect known or highly likely events that could materially impact the Group's solvency position post 31 December 2018.
-These pro forma adjustments relate to the disposal of FPI (£0.1 billion increase in surplus) and the potential impact of an expected change to Solvency II regulations on the treatment of equity release mortgages (£0.2 billion reduction in surplus as a result of an increase in SCR).
-Note there is no expected impact on own funds from this expected change to Solvency II regulations and uncertainty remains around the final regulations for determining the SCR.
-These adjustments have been made in order to show a more representative view of the Group's solvency position.
-The 31 December 2017 Solvency II position includes the pro forma impact of the disposals of FPI (£0.1 billion increase in surplus) and Avipop in Italy (£0.1 billion increase in surplus).
+The 31 December 2019 position is based on a formal reset of the TMTP, in line with the requirement to reset the TMTP at least every two years and hence no adjustment is required.
+The 31 December 2018 Solvency II position includes a notional reset (£0.1 billion decrease in surplus).
+The TMTP is amortised on a straight-line basis over 16 years from 1 January 2016 in line with the Solvency II rules. - The 31 December 2019 Solvency II position includes three pro forma adjustments.
+These relate to the disposal of FPI (£nil impact on surplus), the disposal of Hong Kong (£nil impact on surplus) and the potential impact of an expected change to Solvency II regulations on the treatment of equity release mortgages (£0.2 billion decrease in surplus as a result of an increase in SCR).
+The 31 December 2018 Solvency II position includes the pro forma impact of the disposals of FPI (£0.1 billion increase in surplus) and the potential impact of an expected change to Solvency II regulations on the treatment of equity release mortgages (£0.2 billion reduction in surplus as a result of an increase in SCR).